asakusuma/atomic/README.md

 Atomic is a DOM Library Agnostic solution for creating a better HTML element.
 They're called **Atomic Components**, and they come with a robust event system and patterns for composition.

 Why would you choose Atomic?
-* **No DOM Library Opinion** You're not bound to jQuery, YUI, Ender, or anything
+* **No DOM Library Opinion** You're not bound to jQuery, YUI, Ender, or anything of the sort
-* **Small** < 99kb **SIZE TBD**
+* **Small** 6kb gzipped
 * **Simple** enhance an element, put them together, that's it
 * **Works with AMD and CJS Loaders** You can use any loader strategy you'd like
+* **Naturally Async** Components initialize and download dependencies only when you tell them too, giving you full control of the lifecycle

 Why would you avoid Atomic?
 * **Out-of-the-box** products like jQuery UI, Dijit, Flight, and more can give you large amounts of functionality for free.
+If you're not in an environment that may require you to one-off code or make frequent changes, you may want to consider one of these frameworks instead.
 * **Prototyping** the amount of initial work you will need to build up in Atomic makes it a poor choice for prototyping.
-You should consider something like Bootstrap in those cases
+You should consider something like Bootstrap in those cases, which gives you a proof of concept for very little investment.

 # Getting Started
 ## Your Script Tags